Gettysburg Gifts: Part 5, Robert J. Monahan, Jr.

 Last year, I had the privilege of watching Bob Monahan do what he does best, lead by making people feel they make a difference.

 It was beautiful October day.
 The place was Lincoln Square, and the occasion was the raising of the Medal of Honor Flag.
-It was a bobM_Flag2smtouching symbolic event marking the beginning of a year of activities designed to commemorate the Medal of Honor and its living recipients at the annual Medal of Honor Society convention.
+It was a touching symbolic event marking the beginning of a year of activities designed to commemorate the Medal of Honor and its living recipients at the annual Medal of Honor Society convention.

 Little did I know then that almost a year later, Kitch and I would be preparing the production of a documentary to be shot on location at the convention.
 To be very honest, the person who made this possible was Bob Monahan.